sbmlteam/libsbml-build-scripts/species/create_python_anaconda/README.md

 * Upload with `anaconda upload --user SBMLTeam `/home/fbergman/anaconda2/conda-bld/linux-64/python-libsbml-experimental-<ver>-py27h115b96f_0.tar.bz2`

 The hashy thing after py27 is a Conda thing and can be ignored.

+UPDATE:

+There are semi-automated scripts for generating conda packages for multiple Python versions.